Michigan Medicine Medical Genetics Program Overview

 General Training Information

 Each resident will rotate on numerous services within the Medical Genetics Residency Program.
 This includes Pediatric Genetics and Biochemical Genetics (which are in the same division), Medical Genetics (the Adult Genetics Clinic), Cancer Genetics Clinic, Prenatal Genetics, and Adult Neurogenetics.
 These are the required rotations.
 Additional rotations can be arranged with the approval of the Program Director.
-Residents are required to take a minimum of 12 months of Pediatric Genetics.
+Residents are required to take a minimum of 12 months of Pediatric and Biochemical Genetics.
 They may opt to take more Adult Genetics or to extend other rotations.
 The rotations are arranged to maximize the clinical experiences and to minimize overlap with other resident participation in those clinics.
 Residents are expected to participate in the full spectrum of service requirements for each rotation including pre-clinic conferences, journal clubs, clinic and post-clinic conferences, inpatient consultations, and seminars.
-Didactic coursework is also required.
+Didactic coursework is also provided.

 Seminars, Conferences, and Didactic Coursework